theKashey/react-gearbox/README.md

 # API

-* `gearbox(gears): Gearbox` - creates a Gearbox component.
-Where `gears` is a set of:
+* `gearbox(gears, options?): Gearbox` - creates a Gearbox component.
+Where
+ * `gears` is a shape of different _render-prop_ components, for example:
       - ReactElements, or
       - FunctionalStatelessComponents, or
       - Context.Consumers.

+  * `options` is an optional field.
+      - options.transmition(input) => output - build in transmition, to be applied on gears.

 Produces a `Gearbox` - renderless container, which will provide _torque_ from all gears as a render prop.